Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Visual Interface

 \subsection{Federated Visual Analysis}

 Visual exploration with federated visualization forms a seamless composition of multiple client and server steps.
 First, the visualization configurations of federated visualization are determined in the front-end.
-Users can specify the data range, the accuracy, and the representation mode in the control panel.
-Second, the visualization configurations are sent to the server.
+Users can specify the participating, the representation mode, the data range, and the visual form in the configuration view.
+After the user selects the dimension and visual form, the system will automatically complete the visual mapping.
+Second, the configurations are sent to the server.
 The server determines the scheme based on the chosen representation mode and sends the configurations to all clients.
 Third, clients process the local data according to the representation mode and send the results back to the server.
 Fourth, the front-end gets visual feature values from the server and creates the visual forms.

-Several basic interactions, such as selection, navigation, filtering and connection are supported.
-The information transmission between the server and clients is triggered once a user interaction happens.
+Several basic interactions, such as selection, navigation, and filtering are supported.
+When the user clicks the ``Generate Visualization'' button, the information transmission between the server and clients will be triggered.
 For the \textit{query-based} scheme, the dataset stored in each client is queried.
 For the \textit{prediction-based} scheme, the model needs to be re-trained, and related parameters are updated for each new query.
 Pre-computing results of all or parts of model configurations can eliminate the workload of model re-training in run-time visual queries, as has been employed in previous works~\cite{mei2019rsatree}.